diasyrmus/diasyrmus.github.io/_posts/2023-01-09-death-and-faith.md

 ---
 layout: post
-title: death and faith, notes from the last
+title: death and faith, notes from the past
 tags: past-notes death faith
 date: 2023-01-09
 ---